jazziiRed/nbs-converter/README.md

 Now that you have a formatted `.nbs` song that sounds great, it's time to transform it into a form that can be pasted into Minecraft!

 This part's really easy.
-Again using either Command Prompt or Terminal, run the following:
+Again using either Command Prompt or Terminal, run the following command: -> If you downloaded the whole repository you can just double click the `install_requirements.bat` file.

 ```bash
 py nbs_generate_schematic.py